Western lowland gorilla: Relationship with humans

-The presence of western lowland gorillas has allowed humans to further the study of how gorillas compare with humans in regards to human diseases, behavior, linguistic and psychological aspects of their lives.
+The presence of western lowland gorillas has allowed the study of how gorillas compare with humans in regard to human diseases, behavior, and linguistic and psychological aspects of their lives.
 They are hunted illegally for their skins and meat in Africa and captured to be sold to zoos.
-While defended as being economically profitable for restaurants and local people, it is a large contributor to the endangered status of the western lowland gorilla.
-They are also seen as a crop pest in western Africa because they raid native plantations and therefore destroy what would have otherwise been valuable crops.
+While defended as economically profitable for restaurants and local people, such hunting contributes greatly to the endangered status of the western lowland gorilla.
+They are also seen as a crop pest in western Africa, because they raid plantations, and so destroy valuable crops.

 Threats

 Hunting and logging

 In tropical forest, gorillas are hunted to provide meat for the bushmeat trade.
-Logging also destroys gorilla habitats.
-Although logging diminishes gorilla habitats, it may also provide for increased herbaceous vegetation as a result of gaps in the tree cover.
+Logging also destroys gorilla habitats, although it may also provide increased herbaceous vegetation as a result of gaps in the tree cover.
 Destruction of gorilla habitat may harm the overall forest ecosystem.
-Western lowland gorillas are seed dispersers, which is beneficial to many of the animals in the forest, so their extinction could impact many other animals, which could over time destroy their current ecosystem.
+Western lowland gorillas are seed dispersers, which is beneficial to many of the animals in the forest, so their extinction could affect many other animals, which could over time destroy their current ecosystem.

 Population decline and recovery

-The western lowland gorilla population in the wild is faced by a number of factors that threaten its extinction.
-Such factors include deforestation, farming, grazing and the expanding human settlements that cause forest loss.
+The western lowland gorilla population in the wild faces a number of threats to its survival.
+These include deforestation, farming, grazing and the expanding human settlements that cause forest loss.
 There is a correlation between human intervention in the wild with the destruction of habitats and an increase in bushmeat hunting.
-Another of these factors is infertility.
-Generally, female gorillas mature at 10–12 years of age (or earlier at 7–8 years) and their male counterparts mature more slowly, rarely strong and dominant enough to reproduce before 15–20 years of age.
-The fecundity of females, or capacity of producing young in great numbers, appears to decline by the age of 18.
+Another threat is infertility.
+Generally, female gorillas mature at 10–12 years of age (or earlier at 7–8 years).
+Males mature more slowly: they are rarely strong and dominant enough to reproduce before 15–20 years of age.
+The fecundity of females (their capacity to produce young in great numbers) appears to decline by the age of 18.
 Of one half of captive females of viable reproductive age, approximately 30% of those had only a single birth.
-However, these non-reproductive gorillas may prove to be a valuable resource since the use of assisted reproductive techniques aid in the maintaining of genetic diversity in the limited populations in zoos.
+However, those gorillas that do not reproduce may prove to be a valuable resource, since the use of assisted reproductive techniques helps to maintain genetic diversity in the limited populations in zoos.